 Your showreel should look just as professional as you.
 It shows you understand what the industry requires and demonstrates you care about the production quality others will see when viewing your showreel.

-20. Take A Showreel Course to Gain Even More Industry Knowledge and Skills
+20. Enrol in a Showreel Course to Gain Even More Industry Knowledge and Skills

 Want to learn more about putting together a professional, killer showreel?
-The Showreel course Sydney from Screenwise will show you the ins and outs of putting together a high quality showreel that will more than meet the demands of today’s TV and film industry.
+The one-year part-time Showreel course from Screenwise in Surry Hills, Sydney includes two professionally shot showreels and will show you the ins and outs of putting together a high quality showreel that will more than meet the demands of today’s TV and film industry.